Egg-Free Dark Chocolate Cookies Recipe

 These Eggless Dark Chocolate Cookies are glorious.
 They’re super loaded with all the rich chocolate you would ever want.

 A few weeks ago, we bought some “vegan” chocolate cookies in the store, and guess what happened?
 Our little one had an allergic reaction.
-It is not the first time this happens to us.
+It is not the first time this has happened to us.
 It also happened when she ate a “vegan” cupcake made in a “vegan” bakery.
 Conclusion: I will not trust anything that is not made by me.

-Unfortunately, when it comes to food allergies we can afford to take our chances!!
+Unfortunately, when it comes to food allergies, we can afford to take our chances!!

 So, I am preparing for the cookies season coming up (YAY) with these amazing Eggless Dark Chocolate Cookies.
+The cookies are easy to mix up with everyday ingredients.
+They’re uber-chocolatey, thin, and slightly crispy.

-I am completely smitten by this chocolate cookie recipe and I think you will love it too!
+I am completely smitten by this chocolate cookie recipe, and I think you will love it too!
 Oh, and there is sea salt on top because that is a MUST if you ask me!

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).